-Mortar Board was founded in 1918 and now has chapters on ninety-seven campuses in the United States.

-As stated in the preamble to the constitution, the purpose of Mortar Board is "to provide for the cooperation between senior honor societies for women, to promote college loyalty, and to advance the spirit of service and fellowship among university women."
-They further strive to promote and maintain a high standard of scholarship, and to recognize and encourage leadership, all leading to the development of a finer type of college woman.
+Mortar Board is a national honorary society for senior women.
+The organization was founded in 1918 and now has chapters on 102 college campuses in the United States.
+The purpose of Mortar Board is "to promote college loyalty, and to advance the spirit of service and fellowship among university women."
+Further goals include promoting and maintaining high standards of scholarship and recognizing and encouraging leadership.
+The ultimate aim of the society is development of a finer type of college women.